freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-73-counting-fractions-in-a-range/index.md

 ---
-title: Problem 73: Counting fractions in a range
+title: Counting fractions in a range
 ---
 ## Problem 73: Counting fractions in a range